PalmerAL/min-link-tooltip-userscript/README.md

 To install:

-* Follow [these instructions](https://github.com/minbrowser/min/wiki/userscripts) to create a userscript.
+* Enable userscripts in Min and create a `userscripts` folder following [these instructions](https://github.com/minbrowser/min/wiki/userscripts), and save `link-tooltip.js` inside it.
-* Copy the contents of this repository's `global.js` file into your own `global.js`.
+* Restart Min.